 Do you remember the professor who encouraged you to believe in yourself and in your ability to be the successful nurse professional you are today?
 Now you have a unique opportunity to be that professor, to create the "a-ha" moment of sudden insight and comprehension that will change a nursing student's life forever.

 Chamberlain College of Nursing is seeking Part Time Online Visiting Professors interested in teaching students in our Master of Science - Family Nurse Practitioner specialty track .
 We build long-term relationships with superior nurse educators who are experts in their field and committed to providing the finest in practitioner-focused education.

 This is 100% ONLINE teaching, an incredibly flexible and convenient way to share your experience and knowledge with those who aspire to enjoy the career success you already have.
-We are currently seeking candidates for the May 2019 session which will run from May 6th - June 29th.
+We are currently seeking candidates for the September 2019 session which will run from September 2nd through October 26th.

 We care for our students and are dedicated to their success.
 To ensure we are offering the highest quality education we provide thorough training to all new faculty members.
 Our New Faculty Orientation is a 3 week session, part time and asynchronous, similar to taking online courses.
 There is no set schedule, you can work at your own pace and will be participating in group discussions, completing assignments, taking quizzes and a final exam.

 The specific courses under consideration for the September 2019 session are:

 In this course, the student examines multiple theories from nursing and relevant fields.
 The student critiques the components of the theories and explores the value and contributions of the theories